wdeaton/Gmos-Blog/README.md

 ## The buildup of the GMOs we see today
 Now you can trace genetically modified organisms back to the discovery of genes.
 Gregory Mendel began the first recorded genetic test of any kind back in the 1860s.
-Mendel is known for his discovery with peas.
-He found that by crossing different kinds of garden peas.
+Mendel is known for his discovery of genetics with garden peas.
+He found that by crossing different kinds of garden peas he was able to see different colors of flowers from the peas.
 Following Mendel were some other important times, and figures, in genetics.
 - 1868 Friedrich Meisher discovered DNA, or deoxyribose nucleic acid.
 - 1944 Oswald Avery identified DNA as the carrier of molecular information.
 - 1953 James Watson and Francis Crick discovered DNA to be in a double helix.